AndresMunguia/SRE-Bootcamp-Q12023/README.md

-If using the dockerized image,
+If you are using Docker, you may pull the image from my repository using:

 ```